Oatmeal Balls [Toddler Friendly]

 Oatmeal balls are a healthy snack option because they provide a balance of nutrients and energy-sustaining carbohydrates.

-- The nut butter and oats provide protein, healthy fats, and fiber, which help to keep your child feeling satisfied and energized.
+The nut butter and oats provide protein, healthy fats, and fibre, which help to keep your child feeling satisfied and energized.

 With a little bit of creativity and some simple ingredients, you can make a batch of delicious and healthy oatmeal balls your toddler will love.
 Feel free to double or triple the recipe!
 If your toddler is anything like our kids, these oatmeal balls will disappear faster than you can say 'happy snacking'!